Common Career Mistakes and How to Avoid Them

 What Can You Network Better?

-- Attend professional meetings
+- Participate in professional meetings

-- Join online forums that are related to your area of expertise
+- Join online forums that are related to your field

 - Participate in resource groups for employees.